TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Contiguous U.S. had its warmest May on record Each state was warmer than average, record precipitation in the East AROUND NOAA // Coastal communities saw record number of high tide flooding days last year Celebrate the ocean \[EXT\] Forecasters predict a near- or above-normal 2018 Atlantic hurricane season NOAA teams up with India to strengthen ocean observations
+Enter Search Terms Contiguous U.S. had its warmest May on record Each state was warmer than average, record precipitation in the East AROUND NOAA // Celebrate the ocean \[EXT\] Carbon dioxide levels breach another threshold at Mauna Loa Coastal communities saw record number of high tide flooding days last year NOAA teams up with India to strengthen ocean observations

 *   About our agency
 *   News and features